 This course meets the Police Officers Standards and Training (P.O.S.T.) requirements for 832 P.C.
 Firearms course.
 This course may be repeated as necessary to meet a legally mandated training requirement as a condition of continued or volunteer employment.
 (FT) Associate Degree Credit only and not Transferable.

-361 Current Issues for Advanced Officers .25 - 2.5 hours lecture (8 - 45 total), .25 - .75 hours lab (8 - 45 total),

-.5 - 2.5 units Grade Only
+361 Current Issues for Advanced Officers .5-2.5 hours lecture, .5 unit - 2.5 units Grade Only